vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/05/056/07_uta_sya.md

 Witzel Gotō produce a curious hybrid of prohibitive and subjunctive: “Nicht soll und wird er … (euch) langsam machen” (my italics).
 I do not understand the explanation given in the n., or at least do not understand what sort of grammatical category is envisioned: “Uns scheint ein expekativer oder voluntativer Konjunktiv deutlich mitzuschwingen: &gt;(Auf keinen Fall erwarten wir), dass er euch langsam mache← bzw.

-&gt;Dass er euch ja nicht langsame mache!← This clearly builds on Tichy’s analysis of the function of the subjunctive as “expectation,” but I do not understand how the subjunctive would interact with the mā́.
+>Dass er euch ja nicht langsame mache!← This clearly builds on Tichy’s analysis of the function of the subjunctive as “expectation,” but I do not understand how the subjunctive would interact with the mā́.
 </details>